vkaxcore/vkax-whale-alert/readme.md

 If you want to automate checking the RSS feed, you can set up a cron job on your server or computer to periodically fetch the feed and run the necessary logic.

 For example, set up a cron job that runs every hour to check for new transactions in the RSS feed.

+### **Conclusion**

+Now your RSS feed is live and being broadcast from your Ubuntu VPS via Nginx.
+You can access the feed via your VPS IP or a domain name, and if you’ve set up SSL, your feed will be served securely over HTTPS.

 ---